Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

         delete[] C_expected;
     }

+.. _4.1.3.4 BRGEMM_bench:

-4.1.3.3 Benchmarking the Batch-Reduce GEMM kernel
+4.1.3.4 Benchmarking the Batch-Reduce GEMM kernel
 ---------------------------------------------------

 For the benchmarks, we enhanced our ``benchmarking.cpp`` file again.
 We introduced a new function that should handle 1≤M≤64, 1≤N≤64, K∈[1,16,32,64,128], lda=M, ldb=K and ldc=M and reduced the time for our benchmarks to ``1.0s``.

-Beside the fact, that we would now consider 16 Matrices for A and B, the calculation for the GFLOPs was than similar to the normal ``GEMM``.
+Beside the fact, that we would now consider 16 different matrix sizes for A and B, the calculation for the GFLOPs was than similar to the normal ``GEMM`` kernel.

 .. code:: cpp